amiel-danao/kiosk-library/ReadMe.txt

 Setup Web Source code
+Open up Vscode

+Press Ctrl + K Ctrl + O to open the source code folder

+Press Ctrl + Shift + x to open up Extensions
+In the search extension box type in: Python, then install it

+Press Ctrl + Shift + P to open up command pallete
+In the search box Type in : Terminal: Select Default Profile Select the first option : Command Prompt

+Press Ctrl + Shift + P to open up command pallete

+In the search box Type in : Python: Create Environment Select the first option : Venv
+Wait for the process to finish (this will install all the dependencies indicated in requirements.txt)

-python --version //To check if the python was properly installed python -m venv venv //Creates a virtual environment folder, cd venv/Scripts -> Enter activate -> Enter
+python --version //To check if the python was properly installed

+python -m venv venv //Creates a virtual environment folder, cd venv/Scripts -> Enter activate -> Enter